 Finally, in houses in colder climates where the standard construction practice is to build homes over basements, the main clean-out is usually found in the basement floor, usually near the foundation wall.
 A threaded plug will fit into a short length of large-diameter pipe that extends up from the floor.
 If you have trouble finding the clean-out, follow a direct line from the vertical soil stack to the foundation wall, following the shortest path—the main clean-out will likely be located along this line.
 If not this kind of fitting, there may be a Y-fitting at the bottom of the main drain soil stack where it disappears under the concrete slab.

 In larger homes, there may be two or even three clean-out fittings, one for each of the main drain pipes running from separate soil stacks out to the street.

 Main drain line cleaning can be done by most plumbers, but there are also companies specializing in this work.
 An annual inspection and cleaning by a sewer specialist is a good idea, especially if you have a landscape with large trees.
 Tree roots can easily penetrate sewer lines, and a regular routine of sewer drain line cleaning may prevent a disastrous blockage.

-Cleaning a main drain blockage can be done by a homeowner, but it may require specialty tools, such as a motorized drain auger available for rental at tool centers and major home improvement stores.
+Cleaning the main drain blockage can be done by a homeowner, but it may require special tools, such as a motorized drain auger available for rental at tool centers and major home improvement stores.